SDC Fellowship Guidelines

 Note: Student directors or their school are responsible for purchasing and/or providing their own script copies for the above-listed scenes.

 Director’s Book: Student directors accepted into the fellowship program will create a book for review by the Directing respondents.
-It must be submitted electronically as a PDF to Kathleen Sills by January 25th, 2019.
+It must be submitted electronically as a PDF to Tommy Costello by January 20th, 2020.
 Late production books will result in disqualification.
-It must include:
+The director’s books should include:

 - Director’s Statement